ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/david/_posts/2018-10-28-in-the-meantime.md

 layout: post
 title: In The Meantime
 description: >
-  Time to get back to bo-...
+  It's time to get back to bom-...
 I mean, Project Dissonance.
 author: s00172994
 ---